Workplace Communications for Selected Programs

 - Interpersonal communication with readers of writing assignments, with interviewers, and with participants of meetings.

 This course will emphasize learning through doing.
-Working individually and in groups, students will be involved in the discussion, analysis and interpretation of various writing activities.
+Working individually and in groups, students will be involved in the writing, analysis, and evaluation of various documents.
 Under the instructor’s guidance, students will integrate the results of primary or secondary research with correct language principles in a number of writing situations.
 Students may be required to write in response to textbook cases, film or video scenarios, field trip experiences, and other workplace situations encountered in the community.
-Other methods include lectures, group discussions, and presentations by resource people with field-related expertise.
+Other methods may include lectures, group discussions, and presentations by resource people with field-related expertise.

-Communications 1111 has been developed to meet the communications requirements of a number of business of technology programs.
+Communications 1111 has been developed to meet the communications requirements of a number of programs.